 BOB ZECKER: Ah, oh, OK.
 So the Yanks are not coming.
 Yeah, which is not good.

 BOB ZECKER: Yeah, yeah, very good.
 OK.
 And a question, if we want to address-- how did the JPFO leadership address Palestinian refugees in '48, or did they?

 ELISSA SAMPSON: I guess I'll go for that one, unless anybody else prefers it?

 PAUL C. MISHLER: Yeah, I can kind of make a comment after you, Elissa, about this.

 ELISSA SAMPSON: There is a really interesting history of the CP in regard to the Yishuv and Israel and two political parties.
 And it should be read by people who are interested in this question.
 Having said that, what the CP in the US did versus what the JPFO did, I'm one of the fans of the types of history that people do in which they look at what organizations do as well as what they say.

 The JPFO raised money for ambulances for Israel and a children's kindergarten and did a lot of other things.
-So the officially not Zionists, that they participated in these coalitions, as Tony indicated, and they did so enthusiastically.
+So though officially not Zionists, in fact they participated in these coalitions, as Tony indicated, and they did so enthusiastically.
 So it's interesting, I think, in the US, they're not paying any attention to this.
 In Israel or the Yishuv, they very much are paying attention to this, if you're in CP ranks.